Mantana Morakul: Career

-In her serving times, Mantana recorded over 200 songs, varies from soul-stirring pieces, Compositions by Bhumibol Adulyadej to international-style Thai music; Mantana got a chance to sing "Tewapa Ku Fan" and "Duangchai Kub Kwam Rak" in front of King Bhumibol Adulyadej and Queen Sirikit in "Marriage Coronation" banquet day at Sa Pathum Palace on 1950, her style of singing is that she's one of the first female singers of Thailand that used Western singing styles in Thailand.
-She was also an Early era Spokesperson for The Advertising Department; she was a member of the department before resigning from government service in 1951 to marry her love of life, Bunyong Keartiwongs.
-She has four children in total.
+In her serving times, Mantana recorded over 200 songs, varied from soul-stirring pieces, Compositions by Bhumibol Adulyadej to international-style Thai music; Mantana got a chance to sing "Tewapa Ku Fan" and "Duangchai Kub Kwam Rak" in front of King Bhumibol Adulyadej and Queen Sirikit in "Marriage Coronation" banquet day at Sa Pathum Palace in 1950, she was one of the first Thai female singers who used Western singing styles.
+She was also an early era Spokesperson for The Advertising Department; she was a member of the department before resigning from government service in 1951 to marry the love of her life, Bunyong Keartiwongs.
+She had four children in total.